 ACTION STEP: Bring balance to your work week by scheduling your work each day even though you’re not bound by a traditional office.
 You may also want to implement a timer.
 For example, if you plan to work 8 hours on Monday, set the timer on your phone to ensure you end on time.
 Once the timer goes off, have a plan to immediately jump into something that will get your mind off work such as exercise, preparing a meal, or going out with friends.

 Always being “on” can cause stress to the mind, body, and soul.
 Consider practicing yoga daily, meditating, or engaging in mindfulness.
 These are things that you can do while traveling as well.

 Remote professionals are often in roles that require a lot of sitting.
 This can cause back pain, leg swelling, carpal tunnel, and other physical strains.

-To keep yourself healthy while working remotely, schedule walks and stretches throughout the day.
+ACTION STEP: To keep yourself healthy while working remotely, schedule walks and stretches throughout the day.
 Also, be sure to look away from your computer every few minutes to prevent eye strain.
 Some studies recommend investing in a stand-up desk.
 The key is to move as much as possible each day.

-I would also love to hear from you.
 What have you done that helps you maintain a work-life balance?
 Share in the comment section below.